openedx/open-edx-proposals/oeps/oep-0010-proc-openedx-releases.rst

 ``openedx-release`` key is an optional dictionary governing the participation of the repo in the Open edX release process.

+Repos for applications and IDAs that are part of the Open edX software need to have the ``openedx-release`` key.
+Libraries that are part of Open edX do not need the key, because they will be pulled in by whatever component uses them as a dependency.

 ``openedx-release``: dictionary (optional)

     Possible keys: